Rule Processing of HID++ Notifications

 Solaar keeps track of the total signed displacement of the current thumb wheel movement.
 This displacement is reset when the thumb wheel is inactive. thumb_wheel_up and thumb_wheel_down tests take an optional integer parameter.
 With a parameter the test is only true if the current thumb wheel displacement is greater than the parameter.
 The displacement is then lessened by the amount of the parameter.

-A KeyPress action takes either the name of an X11 key symbol, such as “a”, a list of X11 key symbols, such as “a” or “Control+a”, or a two-element list with the first element as above and the second element one of ‘click’, ‘depress’, or ‘release’ and executes key actions on a simulated keyboard to produce these symbols.
-Use separate KeyPress actions for multiple characters, i.e., don’t use a single KeyPress like ‘a+b’.
+A KeyPress action takes either the name of an X11 key symbol, such as "a", a list of X11 key symbols, such as "a" or "CTRL + A", or a two-element list with the first element as above and the second element one of 'click', 'depress', or 'release' and executes key actions on a simulated keyboard to produce these symbols.
+Use separate KeyPress actions for multiple characters, i.e., don't use a single KeyPress like 'a+b'.
 The KeyPress action normally both depresses and releases (clicks) the keys, but can also just depress the keys or just release the keys.
 Use the depress or release options with extreme care, ensuring that the depressed keys are later released, otherwise it may become difficult to use your system.
 The keys are depressed in forward order and released in reverse order.

 If a key symbol can only be produced by a shfited or level 3 keypress, e.g., "A", then Solaar will add keypresses to produce that key symbol, e.g., simulating a left shift keypress to get "A" instead of "a".
 If a key symbol is not available in the current keymap or needs other shift-like keys, then Solaar cannot simulate it.
 Under X11 Solaar can determine the current key modifiers (shift, control, etc.).
 Any key symbols that correspond to these modifier keys are not depressed and released when clicking.
 So if the shift key is currently down on a keyboard Solaar will not bother to simulate a shift key.
 Under Wayland this check cannot be done so the net result of a KeyPress action that is not a depress or a release and that contains modifier keys might be to release the modifier keys.